Spain national football team: History

-Spain has been a member of FIFA since its founding in 1904, even though the Spanish Football Federation was first established in 1909.
-The first Spain national football team was constituted in 1920, with the main objective of finding a team that would represent Spain at the 1920 Summer Olympics held in Belgium in that same year.
+Spain has been a member of FIFA since its founding in 1904, although the Spanish Football Federation was not established until 1909.
+The first Spain national football team was created in 1920 to compete the 1920 Summer Olympics in Belgium.
 Spain made their debut at the tournament on 28 August 1920 against Denmark, silver medalists at the last two Olympic tournaments.
-Spain managed to win that match by a scoreline of 1–0, eventually finishing with the silver medal.
-Spain qualified for their first FIFA World Cup in 1934, defeating Brazil in their first game and losing in a replay to the hosts and eventual champions Italy in the quarter-finals.
-The Spanish Civil War and World War II prevented Spain from playing any competitive matches between the 1934 World Cup and the 1950 edition's qualifiers.
-At the 1950 finals in Brazil, they topped their group to progress to the final round, where they finished in fourth place.
-Until 2010, this had been Spain's highest finish at the FIFA World Cup.
+Spain won the match 1–0 and eventually finished with the silver medal.

+Spain qualified for their first FIFA World Cup in 1934.
+They defeated Brazil in their first game before losing in the quarter-finals to eventual champions Italy.
+The Spanish Civil War and World War II prevented Spain from playing any competitive matches between the 1934 World Cup and the 1950 World Cup qualifiers.
+At the 1950 World Cup in Brazil, Spain topped their group and finished fourth in the tournament.
+Until 2010, this was Spain's highest finish at the World Cup.

 Spain won its first major international title when it hosted the 1964 European Nations' Cup, defeating the Soviet Union 2–1 in the final at the Santiago Bernabéu Stadium.
 The victory would stand as Spain's lone major title for 44 years.
 Spain was selected as host of the 1982 FIFA World Cup, reaching the second round and four years later they reached the quarter-finals before a penalty shootout defeat to Belgium.
 At UEFA Euro 1984, they lost the final against France.
 Spain reached the quarter-finals of the 1994 World Cup.
-The match became controversial when Italian defender Mauro Tassotti struck Luis Enrique with his elbow inside Spain's penalty area, causing Luis Enrique to bleed profusely from his nose and mouth, but it was not noticed nor sanctioned by referee Sándor Puhl.
+The match became controversial when Italian defender Mauro Tassotti struck Luis Enrique with his elbow inside Italy's penalty area, causing Luis Enrique to bleed profusely from his nose and mouth, but it was not noticed nor sanctioned by referee Sándor Puhl.
 Had the official awarded a foul, Spain would have received a penalty kick.
 In the 2002 World Cup, Spain won its three group play matches, then defeated the Republic of Ireland on penalties in the second round.
 They faced co-hosts South Korea in the quarter-finals, losing in a shootout after having two goals controversially called back for alleged infractions during regular and extra time.